lukevers/kittens/README.md

 end)
 ```

-The function `on` is a global function that binds a function to an irc event code.
+The function `on` is a global function that binds a function to an IRC event code.
 The event code is expected to be a string.
 The callback function is passed one parameter which contains all of the event information in a table.
 The event information includes the following data:

 1. `message` - The IRC message.
 2. `channel` - The IRC channel that this event happened at.